Cerne Abbas, Dorset

 St Mary's Church

-Just opposite the church stand a row of picturesque Tudor cottages.
+Just opposite the church stands a row of picturesque Tudor cottages.

 And then, of course, there is the Cerne Abbas Giant.
 The huge figure of a man carrying a club is carved into a chalk hillside just outside Cerne village.
 The figure stands 180 feet high and carries a club some 120 feet long.
 The carving may date to the Roman period, at a time when the myth of Hercules was popular, but it may also be an ancient symbol of fertility.